DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 ### 3. Protect the entity with the ACL library

 Protecting an entity with the ACL library is fairly straight forward.
-Implementing the `Secured` interface will configure the ACL guard on the entity:
+Implementing the `Secured` interface will activate the ACL guard on the entity:

 __src/AppBundle/Entity/Service.php__